Career Definition for a Nuclear Technologist

 Career and Economic Outlook

 Most nuclear technologists work for utilities companies, where they help run nuclear equipment, monitor conditions and perform nuclear research.
-The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for nuclear technicians is expected to decrease by 5% from 2014-2024 (www.bls.gov).
-As of May 2015, the median annual salary for nuclear technicians was $80,260.
+The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for nuclear technicians is expected to increase by 1% from 2016-2026 (www.bls.gov).
+As of May 2017, the median annual salary for nuclear technicians was $80,370.

 Find schools that offer these popular programs